Media Center Staff and Hours | Overview | Vision | Mission | Scheduling | Destiny Catalog

 As part of the effort to help students abide by the regulations, you can read MCPS Regulation IGT-RA and locate more information about Cyber Safety.

-All students in Grades 3, 4, and 5 are asked to take time with their parents to openly discuss, understand, and commit to the guidelines for acceptable use of technology resources at school.
-We ask every student and their parents sign this statement of acceptable use.
+All students in Grades K-5 are asked to take time with their parents to openly discuss, understand, and commit to the guidelines for acceptable use of technology resources at school.
+We ask every student and their parents sign this Student Technology Contract.